YerongAI/Office-Tool-docs/docs/introduction/what-is-otp.md

 Office Tool Plus is a powerful and useful tool for Office Deployment.

 Office Tool Plus is made based on [Office Deployment Tool](https://docs.microsoft.com/en-us/deployoffice/overview-office-deployment-tool).
 It can deploy Office easily.
-It has integrated the `Thunder` and [Downloader](https://github.com/bezzad/Downloader) engine so that you can download Office faster.
+It has integrated the [Downloader](https://github.com/bezzad/Downloader) engine so that you can download Office faster.
 Certainly, you can use the little functions provided by Office Tool Plus to manage and activate Office.

 The following products are supported: